rachitdhaka/rachitdhaka/README.md

 * 🌍  I'm based in Chennai - TamilNadu
 * ✉️  You can contact me at [rachitdhaka29@gmail.com](mailto:rachitdhaka29@gmail.com)
-* 🧠  I'm learning Data Structure in C++ and Solidity
+* 🧠  I'm learning Data Structure in C++ and learning web development
 * 🤝  I'm open to collaborating on Project and Idea sharing

 ### Skills